Juukan Gorge: Interim report (December 2020)

 On 9 December 2020, the inquiry published its interim report, entitled Never Again.
 The report "highlights the disparity in power between Indigenous peoples and industry in the protection of Indigenous heritage, and the serious failings of legislation designed to protect Indigenous heritage and promote Native Title".
 Seven recommendations were made, including a moratorium on mining in the area and rehabilitation of the site.
 The report also recommended that compensation should be paid to the traditional owners.
 It said that the destruction of the caves was "inexcusable", and also called upon mining companies to voluntarily stop acting on existing approvals.
-While the inquiry and report was bipartisan, there was one dissenting voice with regard to the moratorium; WA Liberal senator Dean Smith was concerned that essential work on infrastructure would be unnecessarily delayed.
+While the inquiry and report was bipartisan, there was one dissenting voice with regard to the moratorium; Western Australian Liberal senator Dean Smith was concerned that essential work on infrastructure would be unnecessarily delayed.

 The report also recommends that the Western Australian Government review and reform the current state heritage laws, and that the federal government review the Aboriginal and Torres Strait Islander Heritage Protection Act 1984.
 It also outlines deficiencies in the WA Act.

 After the publication of the report, Senator Pat Dodson tweeted "The destruction of these ancient sites was a disaster for our nation and the world".

-The inquiry continues to investigate the failings of state and Commonwealth heritage protection laws, as Rio Tinto's action was technically legal, after they had obtained permission in 2013, under Section 18 of WA's Aboriginal Heritage Act 1972 to go ahead with their blasting operations.
-The full report is due to be published in 2021.
+The inquiry investigated the failings of state and Commonwealth heritage protection laws, as Rio Tinto's action was technically legal, after they had obtained permission in 2013, under Section 18 of WA's Aboriginal Heritage Act 1972 to go ahead with their blasting operations.
+The process included discussions with Aboriginal people, industry experts, and the larger community.
+The full report (called A Way Forward) was published on 18 October 2021.

+New legislation

+In 2021, the Aboriginal Cultural Heritage Act 2021 was passed, superseding the Aboriginal Heritage Act 1972 from 1 July 2023.
+The new act puts traditional owners at the centre of the decision-making process about heritage management.
+In this act, Local Aboriginal Cultural Heritage Services, native title and other Aboriginal corporations will play a critical role in managing and surveying heritage locations.
+On 8 August 2023, the premier of Western Australia announced that the act would be repealed and the 1972 act reinstated and amended.

+The amended 1972 law came into effect in Western Australia on 15 November 2023.
+One change is the new statutory Aboriginal Cultural Heritage Committee, with majority Aboriginal membership.
+It will make recommendations to government on "Section 18" decisions regarding Aboriginal sites.
+The first test of the law came in February 2024 with an incident violating the new law, regarding waterways in Shire of Toodyay.